tylerlong/oxford-advanced-american-dictionary-app/README.md

-# oxford-advanced-american-dictionary-app
+# Oxford Advanced American Dictionary

-Oxford Advanced American Dictionary
+This app is just an Electron wrapper of https://www.oxfordlearnersdictionaries.com/definition/american_english/.